Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

 \citet{Hayes2011} studied LAB1 using the FORS2 polarimeter at VLT in order to spatially map the polarimetric properties of the Ly$\alpha$ emission, including the Stokes vectors ($Q$ and $U$), the polarised light fraction ($P$) and angle of the linear polarisation vector ($\chi$).
-The resulting in maps of $P$ and $\chi$ were qualitatively consistent with theoretical predictions by \citet{Lee1998}, \citet{Rybicki1999}, and \citet{Dijkstra2008}, and implied a geometry in which Ly$\alpha$ is produced inside, or close to the central regions of the highest Ly$\alpha$ surface brightness (at the positions of the later discovered ALMA sources 1 and 2) and scattered at large impact parameters from the plane of the sky to the sightline of the observer.
-However the imaging polarimetry data of \citet{Hayes2011} contained no information regarding the kinematic properties of the Ly$\alpha$ emission, and we could not study where in the Ly$\alpha$ line profile the polarisation signal is imparted onto the total Ly$\alpha$ surface brightness.
+The resulting maps of $P$ and $\chi$ were qualitatively consistent with theoretical predictions by \citet{Lee1998}, \citet{Rybicki1999}, and \citet{Dijkstra2008}, and implied a geometry in which Ly$\alpha$ is produced inside, or close to the central regions of the highest Ly$\alpha$ surface brightness (at the positions of the later-discovered ALMA sources 1 and 2) and scattered at large impact parameters, from vectors in the plane of the sky to the sightline of the observer.
+However the narrowband imaging polarimetry data contained no information regarding the kinematic properties of the Ly$\alpha$ emission, and we could not study where in the Ly$\alpha$ line profile the polarisation signal is imparted.
 To remedy this \cite{Beck2016} conducted spectroscopic polarisation observations with the same instrument, to study $P$ and $\chi$ as a function of frequency.
-Those observations showed that the wavelength dependence of $P$ is small near line centre, but rises towards the wings.
-This data contained frequency and kinematic information, but only at eight positions identified across the 1\arcsec{} wide slit.
-Due to the low efficiency of the FORS2 polarimeter these studies were limited to the regions of highest surface brightness (\citealt{Beck2016}, their Figure~3).
+Those observations showed that the wavelength dependence of $P$ is small near line centre, but rises towards the line wings.
+This is again qualitatively consistent with the numerical predictions of \citet{Dijkstra2008}.
+Those slit data contained the necessary frequency information, but only at eight positions identified along the 1\arcsec{} wide slit.
+Moreover, those studies were limited to the regions of highest surface brightness (\citealt{Beck2016}, their Figure~3).